althk/dmap/README.md

 ## DMap

-A generics-based simple, vertically distrubuted map structure.
+A generics-based simple, horizontally distrubuted (sharded) map structure.
 Supports keys of types that implement a `String()` method (`fmt.Stringer` interface), and any values.

 ### Benchmarks